ayushsharma82/ESP-DASH/versioned_docs/version-v4.x.x/cards/button.md

 #### Callback:
 Button card requires a callback function which will be executed when we receive a input from our dashboard.
 In this example, we will use the `attachCallback` function and provide a lambda function with a boolean argument.

 In the case of button card, the value sent by your dashboard will be opposite of your current value.
-For Example: If your button is set to `false`, then clicking that button on dashboard will trigger this callback with `true`.
+For Example: If your button is set to `0`, then clicking that button on dashboard will trigger this callback with `1`.

 **Note:** You need to call the `update` function and `sendUpdates` immediately once you receive the value in callback.
 Otherwise user input will not be registered on dashboard.